my-language-skills/simple-metadata/doc/doc-conf-post.md

 # Post metadata

-Simple Metadata will create Post Type options in Posts (metabox).
+If Post metadata is activate at [site settings](/doc-settings-site.md) Simple Metadata will create Post Type options in Page (metabox).

 ## Settings

-Post type have 9 options which allow the configuration of the metadata.
-Pick the one that describes better the Post:
+The top 'type' for the description of the Post, Article, (which is a subtype of Creative Work) is specified In the next level in the hierarchy within 8 schemas:
 * Article *Activated by default*
   * AdvertiserContentArticle
   * NewsArticle (NO)